 This library allows the user to parameterize allocation strategies at runtime.
 This is an important feature, because it is impossible for any allocation algorithm to perform optimally without having knowledge about the user program.

-By raising a corresponding threshold in appropriate places at runtime, programmers can fine-tune the behaviour of e.g. their buffers for optimal performance and set this parameter back later to save memory.
+By raising a corresponding threshold in appropriate places at runtime, programmers can fine-tune the behavior of e.g. their buffers for optimal performance and set this parameter back later to save memory.

 Because optimal reallocation strategies may be quite complex, it was also a design goal to have users supply their own ones (if required).

 By using functors users can parameterize these data structures with their own reallocation strategies, giving them even more control over how and when reallocations are triggered.